Priva Stories

 Located close to Westland, BraZander is part of one of the most innovative sectors in the Netherlands.

-They explained that they are one of the growers in the area that is on standby.
-Which means that if there is too much power on the grid, the e-boilers at BraZander are used for this overcapacity.
+They explain how BraZander operates as a “standby” site.
+If there is too much power on the grid, the e-boilers at BraZander are used for this overcapacity.
 This also gives them the opportunity to heat their own greenhouses in a sustainable and cost-effective way.
 After about 30 minutes, the lights came back on.

-"We started with bell peppers, all colors—yellow, orange, red, purple, white, brown.
-When times were tough, I spoke with De Ruiter.
-They were looking for a test location for their tomato varieties, and that's where it all began," reminisces Paul.
+"We started with bell peppers in every color—yellow, orange, red, purple, white, brown.
+But when the market grew tough, I spoke with De Ruiter.
+They were looking for a test location for tomato varieties.
+That’s where it all began,” Paul reflects.

-"There is always something to do, and that's what makes it appealing.
+"There is always something to do here, which makes it so rewarding.
 It's not a job where you sit inside behind a desk; it's about the culture surrounding it," adds Paul.

 Brazander NL 4